 Standards provide a proven basis for establishing common technical requirements across a program or project to avoid incompatibilities and ensure that at least minimum requirements are met.

-Common standards can also lower implementation cost as well as costs for inspection, common supplies, etc. Typically, standards (and specifications) are used throughout the product life cycle to establish design requirements and margins, materials and process specifications, test methods, and interface specifications.
+Standards in common use, such as weights and measures, can result in lower implementation cost as well as costs for inspection, common supplies, etc. Typically, standards (and specifications) are used throughout the product life cycle to establish design requirements and margins, materials and process specifications, test methods, and interface specifications.

 Standards are used as requirements (and guidelines) for design, fabrication, verification, validation, acceptance, operations, and maintenance.

 Standards are generated from many sources, leading to confusion, contradiction, and a need for prioritization.
 Here is one way standards may be prioritized.

 National or international voluntary consensus standards recognized by industry,

 Customer and Institutional policy directives, and technical standards.

 Depending on the specific domain or discipline, there may be industry and Center-specific standards that must be followed, particularly when designing hardware.
 This can be evident in the design of a mechanical part, where a mechanical computer-aided design package selected to model the parts must have the capability to meet specific standards, such as model accuracy, dimensioning and tolerancing, the ability to create different geometries, and the capability to produce annotations describing how to build and inspect the part.
 However, these same issues must be considered regardless of the product.

 To learn more about standards read NASA System Engineering Handbook, Sections 126.96.36.199 Technical Standards and 7.3.4 Design Standards, of which the above is an abridged version.